 KFO Box Design

-This project for a custom Dunny figure was to create a package that spoke to the personality of the character as well as taking into consideration the experience of opening an object.
+This project involved creating a package for a custom Kidrobot Dunny Art Toy that not only reflected the personality of the character but also added to the experience of opening and revealing the toy inside.
+The overall design is related to the impact of environmental damages done by some major corporations of the time.
 The package is designed to resemble a box of matches.
-As the one opens it you are greeted with what appears to be a box of matches.
+As one opens it you are greeted with what appears to be a box of matches.
 There is one single match affixed to a panel made of matches.
 The single match being there guides one to select it and as they remove it the whole panel comes with it.
-This reveals the figure underneath adding to the experience of opening the package.
+This unique design adds to the overall experience of opening the package and discovering the toy inside.
+Additional images of the custom toy can be found in the custom toy section.

 The Curry Caper Arcade